Welcome to the Postbaccalaureate Research Education Program at the University of Arizona (PREP @ UAZ)

 - Preference is given to American Indians/Alaskan Natives

 - Must have a GPA of 2.75 or higher

 - Must have graduated or be in the process of graduating with a baccalaureate degree in a biomedically relevant science from an accredited US college or university (no more than 36 months prior to applying to PREP)

 - Must not be currently enrolled in a graduate degree program

-- Must plan to enter a PhD program in a biomedical field after successful completion of UA PREP
+- Must plan to enter a PhD program in a biomedical field after successful completion of PREP @ UAZ

-- Applicant’s background information, academic history, two essays, unofficial transcript(s) (if accepted, an official will be required), a copy of GRE scores (if taken), CV/resume, and three letters of references.
+- Applicant’s background information, academic history, statement of purpose, essay, unofficial transcript(s) (if accepted, an official will be required), a copy of GRE scores (if taken), CV and/or resume, and three letters of references.

 The review of applications will begin in early March and will continue until the cohort is filled.

 up to 13 units of graduate-level coursework earned towards this certificate be transferrable towards the requirements of other graduate degree programs